dijasila/GPAW/doc/tutorials/rpa/rpa_tut.rst

 .. image:: pes_graph.png
 	   :height: 600 px

 Both LDA and PBE predicts adsorption at 2.0 A from the metal slab, but do not include van der Waals attraction.
 The van der Waals functional shows a significant amount of dispersive interactions far from the slab and predicts a physisorbed minimum 3.75 A from the slab.
 RPA captures both covalent and dispersive interactions and the resulting potential energy surface is a delicate balance between the two types of interactions.
-Two minima are seen and the covalent bound state at 2.2 A is slightly lower that the physorbed state at 3.2 A, which is in good agreement with experiment.
+Two minima are seen and the covalent bound state at 2.2 A is slightly lower that the physisorbed state at 3.2 A, which is in good agreement with experiment.

 .. [#Furche] F. Furche,
              *Phys.
 Rev. B* **64**, 195120 (2001)

 .. [#Harl] J. Harl and G. Kresse,
            *Phys.
 Rev. B* **77**, 045136 (2008)

-.. [#Olsen] T. Olsen, J. Yan, J. J. Mortensen and K. S. Thygesen
+.. [#Olsen] T. Olsen, J. Yan, J. J. Mortensen and K. S. Thygesen,
            *Phys.
 Rev. Lett* **107**, 156401 (2011)

+.. [#Olsen0] T. Olsen and K. S. Thygesen,
+           *Phys.
+Rev. B* **87**, 075111 (2013)